josejbracho/josejbracho/README.md

 ### Hola!
 I'm Jose 👨🏻‍💻
-- Aspiring web developer and front-end programmer.
-Learning JavaScript, TypeScript and React.
+- Aspiring mobile and web developer.
+Learning JavaScript, TypeScript React and React Native.

 - Probably looking at some baseball stats ⚾️, watching the latest critically aclaimed movie 🎥 or playing the true endgame of any RPG: *Ultimate Space Cowboy Fashion* 👾.